Subramanyam-Lab/NEOS-LRP-Codes/README.md

 PS: Please change all the paths to complete file paths for the successful execution of the scripts.

-1) requirements: This folder has a file requirements.txt, which lists all the libraries that need to be installed to successfully execute all the scripts.
+1) requirements.txt: The file requirements.txt lists all the libraries that need to be installed to successfully execute all the scripts.

 2) data: This folder contains all the data used to obtain the results mentioned in the paper.